j-hc/revanced-magisk-module/CONFIG.md

-parallel-jobs = 1 # amount of cores to use for parallel patching, if not set nproc is used patches-source = "revanced/revanced-patches" # where to fetch patches bundle from. default: "revanced/revanced-patches" integrations-source = "revanced/revanced-integrations" # where to fetch integrations from. default: "revanced/revanced-integrations" rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"
+parallel-jobs = 1 # amount of cores to use for parallel patching, if not set nproc is used patches-source = "revanced/revanced-patches" # where to fetch patches bundle from. default: "revanced/revanced-patches" integrations-source = "revanced/revanced-integrations" # where to fetch integrations from. default: "revanced/revanced-integrations" cli-source = "j-hc/revanced-cli" # where to fetch cli from. default: "j-hc/revanced-cli" rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"

 patches-version = "v2.160.0" # locks the patches version. default: latest available